SteadyCadence/api-docs/content/04-project.md

 GET /api/v1/organizations/{organization_slug}/projects/
 ```

-To see all of the projects in an organization, use the above method.
+To see all of the projects in an organization, use this method.

 **URL Parameters**

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).

 **Response**